Peritan Bozdağ

-Peritan Bozdağ (born 15 June 1999) is a footballer who plays as a forward for Turkish Women's Super League club Fatih Vatan Spor.
+Peritan Bozdağ (born 15 June 1999) is a footballer who plays as a forward for Turkish Women's Super League club Fenerbahçe.
 Born in Turkey, she plays for the Azerbaijan women's national team.

 Club career

 Bozdağ has played for Konak Belediyespor and Hakkarigücü Spor in Turkey from 2015 to 2021.

 In the 2021–22 Turkish Super League season, she transferred to Altay.
 In the 2022–23 Turkish Super League season, she played for Fatih Vatan Spor.

 International career

 Bozdağ made her senior debut for Azerbaijan on 11 June 2021 in a 2–3 friendly away loss to Georgia.
+She scored her first international goals on 20 February 2022 in a friendly match against United Arab Emirates at the Dalga Arena.